gavincangan/hokie-notes/README.md

 # Hokie Guide

+## ~/.bashrc

-## Add to .bashrc to init different anaconda environments for different clusters
+### To init different anaconda environments for different clusters
+- Install anaconda into a different folder for each cluster and modify the below script accordingly.
 ```
 # Huckleberry
 if  [[ $HOSTNAME == hu* ]]; then